 Prussia’s kings and prince electors created a fascinating retreat comprising palaces and parklands in Potsdam.
 With over 500 hectares of parks and 150 buildings constructed between 1730 and 1916, Potsdam's complex of palaces and parks was a model for excellence across Europe.
 The original 17 palaces are spread across three parks in Potsdam and its city centre.
 They offer a huge ensemble of palaces shaping one the largest UNESCO World Heritage Sites in Germany.
 Every Prussian ruler has left his own legacy to the city with his buildings.
 Those who know the rulers' history and life will quickly recognize which palace was built by which king.
 They reflect power and wealth as well as love for Italian architecture and Chinoiserie style.

-Nevertheless, behind every façade there was also a benefit and those were not only for representation usage.
-The huge Orangery Palace for example is based on the Villa Medici in Rome and is a stone carved longing of Frederick William IV. for Italy.
+Behind every façade there was also a benefit and those were not only for representation usage.
+The huge Orangery Palace for example is based on the Villa Medici in Rome and is a stone carved longing of Frederick William IV for Italy.
 With its two huge plant halls and the ingenious heating system, however, it is still used today as the winter home for the frost-sensitive potted plants of Sanssouci Park.

 The Dragon House (“Drachenhaus”) not far away, with its curved roofs, is a great example of the Chinoiserie style loved by Frederick II. and was the residence of the parks winegrower.

 Other buildings improved the appearance of the useful.
 The water basin on the Ruinenberg Hill behind Sanssouci Palace once only served as a water reservoir which fed the parks fountains.
 Frederic II then had the Norman Tower and his imitation of a ruin of a round temple with colossal columns built around the basin.